 Significantly reduce the amount of habitat clearance.
 As demonstrated by science and codified in PRC 4291, fire safe structures and communities require much less surrounding vegetation management.
-Local agencies may exempt from the standards set forth in PRC 4291, "structures with exteriors constructed entirely of nonflammable materials, or conditioned upon the contents and composition of the structure, and may vary the requirements respecting the management of fuels surrounding the structures in those cases."
+As set forth in PRC 4291, local agencies may exempt from the law's standards, "structures with exteriors constructed entirely of nonflammable materials, or conditioned upon the contents and composition of the structure, and may vary the requirements respecting the management of fuels surrounding the structures in those cases."

 It's not the absence of clearing distant wildand vegetation that is responsible for the loss of homes.
-The losses are caused by the fuels under the front porch, the needles in the rain gutter, and the ember-attracting vents.
+The losses are caused by the fuels under the front porch, the needles in the rain gutter, and the location of the home.

 Save the state a significant amount of money.
-Instead of continually clearing and reclearing wildland areas, year after year, the state should focus on long term fixes to recurring wildfire hazards such as directing the removal of flammable cultivars (palms, acacia, etc.) within communities, focusing on science-based defensible space zones, help communities find funding to retrofit unsafe structural problems (vents, roofing, etc.), and continue to develop its analysis of fire hazard areas in order to provide guidance to land planning agencies.
+Instead of continually clearing and reclearing wildland areas, year after year, the state should focus on long term fixes to recurring wildfire hazards such as directing the removal of flammable cultivars (palms, acacia, etc.) within communities, focusing on science-based defensible space zones, help communities find funding to retrofit unsafe structural problems (vents, roofing, etc.), and most importantly continue to develop its analysis of fire hazard areas in order to provide guidance to land planning agencies.
 The BoF can use its current regulatory authority to accomplish much of this.